 Rest — Limiting athletic activities and getting extra rest may help to reduce symptoms.
 Excessive and repetitive heel impact from jumping, walking, and using a trampoline should be avoided.
-A complete lack of physical activity, though, can lead to stiffening and to a return of pain and is not recommended.
+A complete lack of physical activity, though, can lead to stiffening and a return of pain and is not recommended.

-Icing — Applying ice to the area, for example, for 20 minutes up to four times daily, may relieve pain.
+Icing — Applying ice to the area, for example for 20 minutes up to four times daily, may relieve pain.
 Ice and massage may also be used before exercise.

 Stretching — Stretching exercises may be helpful.
 Home exercises include the calf-plantar fascia stretch (picture 2), foot/ankle circles (picture 3), toe curls (picture 4), and toe towel curls (picture 5).
 Be sure to perform these exercises with care to avoid causing more pain.

 Pain medication — A clinician may recommend a short course of a nonsteroidal antiinflammatory drug (NSAID) such as ibuprofen or naproxen to relieve pain.
 However, these medications have many possible side effects, and it is important to weigh the potential risks and benefits.
-(See "Patient information: Nonsteroidal antiinflammatory drugs (NSAIDs) (Beyond the Basics)".)
+(See "Patient education: Nonsteroidal antiinflammatory drugs (NSAIDs) (Beyond the Basics)".)

 Protective footwear — Athletic shoes, arch-supporting shoes (particularly those with an extra-long counter, which is the firm part of the shoe that surrounds the heel), or shoes with rigid shanks (usually a metal insert in the sole of the shoe) may be helpful.
 Cushion-soled shoes with gel pad inserts or heel cups may provide temporary pain relief.
 Silicone inserts have been found to provide better support than felt pads or rubber heel cups.
 Magnetic insoles have not been found to provide any additional benefit.

-Splints may be helpful when worn overnight to position the foot and heel to provide pain relief and a gentle stretch.
+Although unproven, splints may be helpful when worn overnight to position the foot and heel to provide pain relief and a gentle stretch.
 These splints can usually be purchased in pharmacies that carry orthopedic supplies.